Azure-Samples/azure-intelligent-edge-patterns/VisionOnEdge/ReadMe.md

-SPace for new edge vision Pattern
+SPace for new edge vision manufacturing Pattern